matthieucx/riscv64/build-k3s/build-k3s.md

 Make sure to have docker installed.
 Then, set up buildx.

-**WARNING :** If you plan on supporting a system where SV57 is enabled, remember to use a compatible go version, as explained in the `riscv64-goland.md` file.
+**WARNING :** If you plan on supporting a system where SV57 is enabled, remember to use a compatible go version, as explained [here](https://github.com/chefmtt/riscv64#warning-if-you-want-to-use-another-image)

 ```bash
 wget https://github.com/docker/buildx/releases/download/v0.9.1/buildx-v0.9.1.linux-amd64